jshub/jshub.github.com/legal/index.markdown

 # Terms and conditions #

-jsHub is available for use in all personal or commercial projects under a <a href="/trac/browser/LICENSE" title="License">BSD license</a>.
+jsHub is available for use in all personal or commercial projects under a [BSD license](/trac/browser/LICENSE).